With more than 20 years’ experience in communications, Lucy provides strategic direction on a range of accounts at Freshwater.

 Most recently, she created a series of challenging bilingual multimedia campaigns for Live Fear Free; a Welsh Government initiative aimed at tackling violence against women, domestic abuse and sexual violence.
 Anna was instrumental in the creative concept, the collateral for all print and digital assets, directing the photoshoot and managing the filming of the hard-hitting TV advert.

 Anna has a BA (Hons) degree in Graphic Communication and is highly-experienced in bilingual design.

-With almost two decades’ experience, Simon is a central part of the creative team at Freshwater.
+With more than two decades of experience, Simon is a central part of the creative team at Freshwater.

 With a particular expertise in brand development, Simon contributes across a wide portfolio of client accounts including projects for the Welsh Government, Natural Resources Wales, NHS, Royal Mail, Scottish and Southern Energy and Persimmon.